 When customers share their story, they’re not just sharing pain points.
 They’re actually teaching you how to make your product, service and business better.
 Your customer service organization should be designed to efficiently communicate those issues. – Kristin Smaby, “Being Human is Good Business”

-Does your business have a system to determine what customers think about products and services?
-Getting customer insights is crucial for growing any business.
+Does your small business have a system to determine what customers think about products and services?
+Getting customer insights is crucial for growing any small business.

 You’ve got to tap into the analytics of your customers, to gain crucial insights into what they’re searching for, so that you can meet their needs.